 We favored in particular brands that are organic and always lab-tested.
 Here are our favorites.

 One of the best-known growers of hemp flower in the US, they carry all the major CBD-dominant strains and grow their hemp organically.
 Berkshire adopted some of the same techniques of premium marijuana growers, including hand trimming and slow curing the flower (which protects the trichomes and structure of the buds).
-Each strain also comes with a certificate of analysis attesting to the CBD content.
+Each hemp strain also comes with a certificate of analysis attesting to the CBD content.

 While this flower is on the pricier side at $10/gram, you get what you pay for, and Berkshire is one of the brands that really brings an artisanal approach to CBD flower.

 Secret Nature describe themselves as an “artisan CBD company,” and, like with Berkshire CBD, we agree.
-They use organic sungrown hemp (our preference) with no additives or pesticides.
+They use high-quality organic sungrown hemp (our preference) with no additives or pesticides.
 Their selection is relatively limited (they have only four strains in stock at time of writing) but also quite unique (they’re the only place we’ve seen strains like Frosted Kush, Sour Gummi, and Fuji).

 At $40 an eighth this flower is fairly pricey (you know it’s pricey when CBD flower is as expensive as marijuana) but you likely won’t do better in terms of quality.